christinaheinze/loco-lib/index.md

 Once the first version of LOCO will have been published, the binaries will be available on the [releases](https://github.com/christinaheinze/loco-lib/releases) page.

+**Dependencies**

+We provide two different random projections -- "sparse" and the discrete cosine transform "DCT".
+The latter depends on [FFTW](http://www.fftw.org/) which needs to be preinstalled on all worker nodes.
+Also note that FFTW is not thread-safe which may cause problems depending on the cluster architecture used.
+Therefore, we currently recommend to use the option "sparse".
+We aim to add more documentation on how to use the DCT in the future.

 # Examples

 ## Ridge Regression

-To run ridge regression locally on the 'climate' regression data set provided in the `data` directory, run:
+To run ridge regression locally on the 'climate' regression data set provided in the `data` directory, download a [pre-build binary package of Spark](http://spark.apache.org/downloads.html), set `SPARK_HOME` to the location of the Spark folder and run:

 {% highlight bash %}
 $SPARK_HOME/bin/spark-submit \
 --class "LOCO.driver" \